An inquiry into the scientific significance of elegance

 The reader plays a unique role in A Beautiful Question, a far grander role than we play in reading almost any other kind of work.
 It’s not just that we are the anthropos in the anthropic principle, which, in its simplest version, says, “the world must be as it is, in order for me to exist.”
 (You’ll find this quotation in Wilczek’s immensely useful scientific glossary called “Terms of Art.”)
 We humans live within a narrowly bounded, fixed horizon of perception and comprehension, beyond which lies an almost unimaginable realm of laws, particles, behaviors, and possibilities—the subjects of this book.
 To read any general account of theoretical physics—but especially one like A Beautiful Question, which has a profound explanatory purpose—is to find yourself looking into a mirror while wishing desperately that you could see beyond yourself and the mirror that contains your image.

 Wilczek’s goal is to guide us beyond ourselves to a place where we can glimpse, in imagination, the “common, world-filling electron fluid.”
 What leads the reader onward, through the most difficult patches of A Beautiful Question, is knowing, as Wilczek reminds us, that the limits of our understanding are not trivial, not merely a failure of education or intelligence.
 Those limits, as much as the atomic dust we’re made of, are structural—an infinitesimally small part of the universe we inhabit, which may itself be an infinitesimally small part of the greater possibilities hinted at in the cosmic beauty that Wilczek discerns.

-Verlyn Klinkenborg teaches English at Yale University and is the author of six books, including Timothy; Or, Notes of an Abject Reptile and, more recently, Several Short Sentences About Writing.
+Verlyn Klinkenborg is the author of six books, including Timothy; or, Notes of an Abject Reptile.
+He teaches creative writing at Yale University.